How This Trip Happened

 We tried to get an appointment at the Clarins facial studio at the entrance, but the next available appointment was more than 2 hours later.
 We therefore skipped that, filled our water bottles, and boarded our flight.

 After takeoff we enjoyed a thorough French meal service that included lobster tail and duck confit!
+The latter was so good it ranks up there with Singapore Air-quality of food on business class.

 We then turned in for a solid 4 hours of sleep before breakfast greeted us on our landing in Paris.